miroqu369/magi-sys/docs/PROVIDER_ABSTRACTION.md

 # Provider Abstraction and Robustness Features

-This document describes the provider abstraction layer and robustness features added to the magi-sys project.
+This document describes the provider abstraction layer and robustness features added to the magi-core project.

 ## Overview